eupedrosa/ros-venv/README.md

 ## Quick start

-After installation the command `rosh` (short for ros-environment) should be available.
+After installation the command `rosh` should be available.
 Run `rosh --help` for information about the available commands.

 #### Create an environment